 A nutritional analysis will give information on the breakdown of the sugars, starch, proteins, digestible energy and fibre content.
 This is useful in the following situations:

-If you suspect protein levels are low, then a nutritional analysis can be extremely useful to determine the quality of the protein in your forage and reveal the levels contained in your hay or haylage.
-Often hay and haylage is poor in protein and knowing how much protein you need to supplement in the diet is very important for many horses, especially those which are growing, breeding or working hard.
+If you suspect protein levels are low, then a nutritional analysis will determine the quality of the protein in your forage and reveal the levels contained in your hay or haylage.
+Knowing how much protein you need to supplement in the diet, as matched to forage, is very important for all horses, especially those which are growing, breeding or working hard.

-How do I test forage for horses prone to laminitis and sensitive to sugar?
+How do I test forage to check safety for horses prone to laminitis?

 If your horse is sensitive to sugar and starch levels carrying out a nutritional analysis can be a crucial factor in helping manage horses prone to laminitis and weight gain.

-A Forageplus™ nutritional report will tell you what the combined levels of Ethanol Soluble carbohydrates (ESC) and starch in hay/haylage are.
+A Forageplus™ nutritional report will tell you what the combined levels of Ethanol-soluble carbohydrates (ESC) and starch in hay/haylage are.
 We are only interested in the components of NSC that are digestible in the small intestine and can cause an insulin spike.
-These elements are also analysed and measured rather than calculated in our analysis method and so more accurate.
+These elements are also analysed and measured rather than calculated in our analysis method, and so, are more accurate.

 Before the routine availability of WSC, ESC and starch analyses, it was commonly reported as an estimate of feed carbohydrates.
 However, as a calculated value, it will carry all of the errors of the other measurements.

-Use ESC and starch when available to evaluate carbohydrate levels in the diet.
+For safety and effective management of laminitis, use ESC and starch when available to evaluate carbohydrate levels in the diet.
 The analysis report should show a combined figure of under 10% to be safe to be fed to horses and ponies prone to laminitis without soaking.
-For the most sensitive of horses, we sometimes suggest a figure lower than 7% might be necessary.
+For the most sensitive of horses, we sometimes suggest a figure slightly lower than 7% might be necessary.

 Can analysis tell me if I need to soak hay and haylage?

-However, rinsing and soaking hay is not always desirable because the process of washing the hay will wash soluble nutrients like sodium and B vitamins out of the forage.
+However, rinsing and soaking hay is not always desirable because the process of washing the hay will wash soluble nutrients like sodium, magnesium and B vitamins out of the forage.
 If you can determine, with analysis, whether rinsing and soaking are necessary then you can avoid soaking forage unnecessarily.
 This will also make it easier to feed your horse, especially in very hot or very cold weather.
-Not soaking hay or haylage is also very time saving and the forage will be more nutritious.
+Not soaking hay or haylage is also very time-saving and the forage will be more nutritious.

 How to test soaked horse hay or haylage for sugar levels